 The three most powerful words a man can say to a woman are, “I got this!”

-And because of evolutionary biology, women are attuned to the most innocuous feelings of others: we had to communicate silently while berry-picking to not get picked off by predators.
-The feminine aspect of (most) women’s nature is far more sensitive to picking up subtle signs of niceness over goodness.
+The feminine aspect of (most) women’s nature is far more sensitive to picking up subtle signs of fake niceness over genuine goodness.

 When you’re “too nice,” she won’t trust that you’re being honest and real with her and, therefore, aren’t trustworthy!